maarutan/decpkg/README.md

 > such as `pacman -Rns <package>`.
 > This mode offers a more flexible and familiar workflow for users who prefer
 > to handle uninstalls themselves.

+#### Ability to install paru or yay to work with arch user repositories

+##### `decpkg -a`

+> The `-a` flag allows you to select which AUR helper to use for installing packages.
+> You can choose between `paru` or `yay`, depending on your preference or system setup.
+> This makes it easy to manage AUR packages with your preferred tool.

+#### Define your preferred AUR helper in the configuration file

+##### `"aur_helper": "paru",`

+> You can set your favorite AUR helper directly in the configuration file.
+> Once defined, all AUR-related installations will use the following pattern:
+> `<aur helper> -Sa <package>` — ensuring that packages are installed strictly from the AUR.
+> This gives you full control over which tool handles your AUR operations.

+#### Ability to define superuser access method in the configuration file

+##### example: `"use_root"  : "sudo",`

+> In the configuration file, you can specify which tool should be used to gain superuser access —
+> either `sudo` or `doas`.
+> This setting ensures compatibility with your system’s preferred privilege escalation method.